Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 [Geopolitics] Why Qianfan chose this international sequence:

-Brazil: Starlink had already invested heavily in market education; Brazil's telecoms ministry was actively seeking alternatives to break market concentration.
+Brazil: Starlink had already invested heavily in market education (45.9% market share); Brazil's telecoms ministry was actively seeking alternatives to break market concentration.
 Qianfan's position was "cheaper Plan B," not "better alternative."

 Malaysia (MEASAT): MEASAT is a GEO operator hedging into multi-orbit; ideal for B2B wholesale.
 Malaysia's non-aligned political posture means no significant Washington pressure for signing with a Chinese satellite company.